 These three General Ledger (GL) codes2 fall under what we call 'resource' costs.
-While we have included forecasts for these categories for all future years, detailed justification has been provided for RY22/23 and RY23/24 only.
-This is due to the uncertainty we face as we exit the rollout phase of smart metering.
+We have included forecasts3 for these categories for all future years, detailed justification has been provided for RY24/25, RY25/26, RY26/27 and RY27/28 only.